Michelle F. Moseley Counseling

 Make room for all at the table.
 When one person (in evangelical Christianity, this is often a man who married young and has 2-4 young children) makes the decisions and guides the course of a church, many folks are left out.
 Many life experiences are overlooked, and the offerings of the church are only inviting for a particular segment of the population.
 I have seen some instances where one Black person or one woman was at least invited into the room for discussions, but it often seems more like tokenism – a “Hey, look at how accepting we are!
 We let someone else into the room.”

 When I encourage making room for all at the table, I don’t mean hand-selecting one particular person to represent an entire group.
-I mean being open to all sorts of people with all sorts of lived experience actually being part of the conversation.
+I mean being open to all sorts of people with all sorts of lived experiences and intersecting identities actually being part of the conversation.
 I mean actually leaving room for folks to share their experiences and understandings and viewpoints without dismissing their perspective or interrupting them.
 I mean being willing to listen and learn and acknowledge that your way of being in the world is not the only way of being in the world.
 To acknowledge that the experience of a 40-something, single woman coming into your church is vastly different than that of a 20-something, married, father of 2 young children coming into your church – and that both deserve to feel welcome.

 Get rid of the program and performance.
 Be human and messy and real.
 Don’t talk about “community” and “doing life together” and pointing people toward organized times to gather.
 You can actually be a community.
 If I don’t have a working A/C in the middle of summer because I need some help from someone with a shop vac, it does me no good to be invited to the local small group.
-Show up with a shop vac and help me with my felt problem.
+Show up with a shop vac and help me with my actual problem.
 Don’t spend so much time planning and paying for the greatest show and the newest technology that you leave no room to live life in a way that reflects what you proclaim to believe.
 Recall that Gandhi said, “I like your Christ, I do not like your Christians.
 Your Christians are so unlike your Christ.”

 Acknowledge abuse within the Church.
 There is far too much evidence at this point to ignore that sexual abuse happens within the Church.
 Spiritual abuse also occurs at alarming rates within the Church and parachurch structures.
 Unchecked power in any situation is fertile ground for abuse to occur.
 Rather than arguing about it, discounting the narratives of survivors, sweeping it under the rug, or putting so much time/energy/money toward protecting abusers, the Church could aknowledge the pain caused by abuse and the ongoing repercussions for survivors.
 Be willing to take ownership of the fact that aspects of gender hierarchy and power within Church leadership created an environment to allow abuse to occur.
 Seek input from trauma-informed, licensed mental health providers to gain understanding of the effects of abuse and options for course correction.
 Be open to changing the course, even when it’s not comfortable.